babbleberry/rpi4-osdev/part8-breakout-ble/README.md

 ioHook.start();
 ```

-Here I'm capturing the x coordinate of the mouse cursor and translating it into a number between 0 (far left of the screen) and 100 (far right of the screen).
-If it changes from the previous value, we update the callback value (our Raspberry Pi only needs to know when the position has changed).
+Here, I'm capturing the x coordinate of the mouse cursor and translating it into a number between 0 (far left of the screen) and 100 (far right of the screen).
+If it changes from the previous value we saw, we update the callback value (our Raspberry Pi only needs to know when the position has changed).
 As the callback value is updated, so any subscribed devices will be notified.

 And we have ourselves a working, albeit a bit hacky, Bluetooth game controller!